Tawag ng Tanghalan: Season 1 (2016–2017)

-The first season debuted on January 2, 2016.
-Rey Valera served as the main head judge for this season, with Louie Ocampo, Jaya, Ogie Alcasid, Yeng Constantino serving as substitute head judges.
+The first season premiered on January 2, 2016.
+Rey Valera was the main head judge for this season, with Louie Ocampo, Jaya, Ogie Alcasid, Yeng Constantino serving as substitute head judges.
 Billy Crawford, Karylle, Karla Estrada, K Brosas, Nyoy Volante, Mitoy Yonting, Rico J. Puno, Bobot Mortiz, Erik Santos, Kyla were the judges for the series.

-The season concluded on March 11, 2017, at the Newport Performing Arts Theater, Resorts World Manila in Pasay, where Noven Belleza of Visayas emerged as the season's grand champion.
-Sam Mangubat was declared as runner-up, while Froilan Canlas finished at third place.
+The season ended on March 11, 2017, at the Newport Performing Arts Theater, Resorts World Manila in Pasay, when Noven Belleza of Visayas was the season's grand champion.

 Kids 1 (2017)

-Tawag ng Tanghalan Kids is a special edition for aspiring Filipino children singers aged 7 to 13.
-Auditions for this season were held starting on December 4, 2016.
+Tawag ng Tanghalan Kids was a special edition for aspiring Filipino singers aged 7 to 13.
+Auditions for this season began on December 4, 2016.
 The season premiered on March 13, 2017.
-Jed Madela and Jolina Magdangal were added to the judging panel.

-The season concluded on June 10, 2017, at ABS-CBN Studio 3, where Jhon Clyd Talili of Mindanao emerged as the grand champion, taking home a business package from Siomai House, a house and lot from Camella, a trophy and from Topps.
-Keifer Sanchez of Mindanao was declared second placer, while Mackie Empuerto of Luzon finished at third place.
+It ended on June 10 of that year at ABS-CBN Studio 3, when Jhon Clyd Talili of Mindanao was the grand champion.

 Season 2 (2017–2018)

 The second season premiered on June 12, 2017.
 Gary Valenciano was added to the judging panel.
-This season was the first to feature Global Tawag ng Tanghalan, a special round for Filipino contenders from different countries.

-The season concluded on June 2, 2018, at Aliw Theater in Pasay, where Janine Berdin from Visayas emerged as the seasons' grand champion.
-Ato Arman of Mindanao was declared as second placer, while Steven Paysu of North America finished at third place.
+It was the first season with Global Tawag ng Tanghalan, a round for Filipino contestants from other countries.
+The season ended on June 2, 2018, at Aliw Theater in Pasay, when Janine Berdin from Visayas was the season's grand champion.

 Season 3 (2018–2019)

 The third season premiered on June 25, 2018.
 The competition's 1975 champion Dulce, Randy Santiago and Zsa Zsa Padilla were added to the judging panel.

-This season was the first to feature the updated judging criteria that was later used in the next seasons, and was also the first to feature the Instant Resbak, where judges have the authority to bring back a defeated defending champion to the competition through the Instant Resbak week for a chance to gain a slot at the finals.

-The season concluded on September 28, 2019, at the Caloocan Sports Complex in Bagumbong, Caloocan, where Elaine Duran of Mindanao, the first TNT record holder, emerged as the seasons' grand champion.
-John Mark Saga of Luzon, the second TNT record holder, was declared as second placer, while John Michael dela Cerna of Mindanao finished at third place.
+The season ended on September 28, 2019, at the Caloocan Sports Complex in Bagumbong, Caloocan, when Elaine Duran of Mindanao was the season's grand champion.